Frequently Asked Questions

 Does Formax specialize in any certain kinds of printing?

 At Formax Printing, we pride ourselves on our wide range of printing services.
 While we excel in various areas, our specialties lie in multi-page document printing (such as books, booklets, catalogs, manuals, directories, binder sets, newsletters, etc.), full-color printing, laminated printing, and map printing.

 Does Formax offer Hardcover Books?

-Formax does not offer Hardcover books, however we do offer all popular styles of Softcover books.
-These include Perfect Bound books, Spiral/Coil Bound books, Wire-O Bound books, and Saddle-Stitched books.
+Formax does offer Hardcover books.
+We also offer many popular styles of Softcover books, such as Perfect Bound books, Spiral/Coil Bound books, Wire-O Bound books, and Saddle-Stitched books.
 We also offer custom-printed Ringed Binders, including Turned-Edge Binders, as well as Assembled Binder Sets.

 Does Formax have a Minimum Order Amount?